TikTok Influencer Marketing: How to Succeed in 2025

 • Get referrals from creators who are already promoting you.

-While reaching out, send them a personalized email that explains why you think they'd be a good fit for your campaign and why they should work with you over other brands/companies (including any incentives).
+During your influencer outreach process, send them a personalized email that explains why you think they'd be a good fit for your campaign and why they should work with you over other brands/companies (including any incentives).

 Have a look at this template, for instance: